What to Expect Working with An Interior Designer or Interior Decorator

 What are some of the best tips when working with an Interior Designer or Interior Decorator?

 • Be open & realistic about the overall project investment.
 We all want to save money, but understand that home remodels, renovations and furnishing projects are an investment.
 We all know the saying that you pay more for quality & for execution to be done right the first time around.
+As mentioned before, great designer will save you time and money by helping you avoid those costly design mistakes.

 • Carefully review your contract & other important project documents.
 This is a huge part of your responsibility as the client.
 Lots of questions can be answered in your contract and project documents.
-Know what you are signing off on and the roles your Designer and contractors play in the project.
+Know what you are signing off on and the roles your designer and contractors play in the project.

-• Find an Interior Designer or Interior Decorator who's signature style speaks to you.
-You may not get the best experience hiring a Designer who mainly focuses on a mid-century modern style, while you love a more traditional vibe.
+• Find an interior designer or interior decorator who's signature style speaks to you.
+You may not get the best experience hiring a designer who mainly focuses on a mid-century modern style, while you love a more traditional vibe.
 Check out their portfolios & social media accounts!

 Previous